code-for-charlottesville/LAJC-Wage-Theft-Data/README.md

   * Use "Final products" for anything that is ready to be shared with our community partner

 Then click on "Upload file" and select the files you want to exist on your GitHub page.
 At the bottom, you can write a short description of these files if you want.
 Then select "Commit Changes" to upload the files.

 9. When you have uploaded all of the files you want to share, it's time to share these files with the main Code for Charlottesville repository.
 To do that, click "New Pull Request".
 Then push "Create pull request".
 Write a comment about what you did, if you want, and click "Create pull request" again.

 10. One of the adminstrators of the main Code for Charlottesvilee repository will review your files and accept them to be added to the main repository.

 If you have any questions, please don't hesitate to speak with one of the co-captains or to one of the more experienced volunteers.
+For more information on GitHub (and Git) see: github.com/UVA-DSI/Open-Data-Lab/tree/master/education/GitHub